schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 - KNN is a simple model to implement, but as a result it is limited in the types of data it can take as input.
 When working with KNN, the phrase "garbage in, garbage out" is never more accurate.
 KNN does not handle categorical variables well so everything must be pre-processed to include numerical values only.
 - Additionally, as you will see in the next section, the nearest neighbors are found by calculating the distances between the new observation and the records held in memory.
 Those with the smallest distances are considered most similar.
 Intuitively, you should understand the importance of scaling your data (so that they are all being measured on the same metric) before running a KNN model.
 If the data points are not measured on the same scale, a measurement of their distances will not be comparable.

 Our exploration of K Nearest Neighbors will come in two parts.
 Part A will walk you through creating the KNN algorithm from scratch.
 Part B will tackle a popular classification problem.
-We will use both the KNN algorithm that we created as well as Scikit-Learn's KNClassifier model to show that our algorithm is just as proficient as a popular library's black box version.
+We will use both the KNN algorithm that we created as well as Scikit-Learn's KNeighborsClassifier model to show that our algorithm is just as proficient as a popular library's black box version.

 ## Part A: Algorithm Implementation
 Now that we understand the theory behind KNN, we can implement our own algorithm by hand in three steps.